skipto-landmarks-headings/browser-extension/README.md

 ### More Information

-Complete documentation on keyboard shortcuts, options/preferences and more is available at the <a href="https://skipto.github.io/">SkipTo Documentation</a> website.
+See the <a href="https://skipto.github.io/">SkipTo Documentation</a> website for information on all keyboard shortcuts, the options/preferences settings and the web accessibility requirements and benefits for people with disabilities that motivate the development of `SkipTo`.

 ## Installation